snipevx/snipevx.github.io/src/content/posts/leprechaun-analysis.md

 ![alt text](./images/leprechaun/s3.png)

 Additionally we look at the libraries being used in the loader.
-Pretty generic stuff - `WININET` for creating conenctions between the compromised machine and the c2 server.
+Pretty generic stuff - `WININET` for creating connections between the compromised machine and the c2 server.

 ![alt text](./images/leprechaun/s4.png)